Immigration Checklist

 5 Immigration Tips

-• Psychologist Registration: To practice psychology in New Zealand, professionals must register with the New Zealand Psychologists Board and obtain an Annual Practising Certificate (APC).
-The first step is to ensure that your qualifications and training meet the legal requirements and to understand your scope of practice.
+• Psychologist Registration: In order to practice psychology in New Zealand, psychologists must be eligible for registration with the New Zealand Psychologists Board and obtain an Annual Practising Certificate (APC).
+We assist with this process.

-• Employment Opportunities: Generally, to qualify for visas, there must be a skills shortage in your scope of practice and specialty.
-You need to consider whether the available job types align with your skills, experience, and career goals.
+• Employment Opportunities: You need to determine whether the available job types align with your skills, experience, and career goals.
+Generally, to qualify for visas, there must be a skills shortage in your psychologist scope of practice and specialty.

 • Visa Requirements: To live and work in New Zealand, you must obtain the correct visa.
 You need to ensure that you and your family meet the visa application requirements before applying for jobs.